-Landscape architect Joseph Brown designed Liberty Park to be an accessible thoroughfare for commuters, a home to historic monuments, and a space for locals and visitors to enjoy.
+Landscape architect Joseph Brown designed Liberty Park to be an accessible thoroughfare for commuters, home to historic monuments, and space for locals and visitors to enjoy.

-It features a "living wall," a sapling from the Anne Frank Tree, the America's Response Monument, and the Koenig Sphere.
-The St. Nicholas Greek Orthodox Church is under construction on Liberty Park's eastern side.
+It features a "living wall," a sapling from the Anne Frank Tree, America's Response Monument, and the Koenig Sphere.
+The Saint Nicholas National Shrine is under construction on Liberty Park's eastern side.

 The park connects to the pedestrian walkway (damaged on 9/11) over West Street as well as three street-level stairs and a ramp to Greenwich Street.

-Before 9/11, the site had been occupied by the original St. Nicholas Greek Orthodox Church, Bankers Trust Building, and the NYPD; like much of the World Trade Center, it was largely destroyed and eventually redeveloped into the park we know today.
+Before 9/11, the site had been occupied by the original Saint Nicholas National Shrine, Bankers Trust Building, and the NYPD; like much of the World Trade Center, it was largely destroyed and eventually redeveloped into the park we know today.